rhel-labs/instruqt/image-mode-day2/02-switch-an-image/assignment.md

 slug: switch-an-image
 id: 3w4soqjgbyuy
 type: challenge
-title: Deploy the bootc image as a VM
+title: Using tags in combination with updates
-teaser: Deploy the bootc image as a VM in KVM.
+teaser: Tracking image versions in registries and on hosts
 notes:
 - type: text
   contents: |